MadcowD/ell/docs/ramblings/0.1.0/metaprompting.md

     instructions
 ) -> "prompt"
 ```
-in ell we could theoretically infer those things
+in ell2a we could theoretically infer those things
 ```python
 def prompt(params : str):
     """Your a good guy"""  # system